NHLBI-MR/DeepLearningCrashCourse_Fall_2021/ReadME.md

 Data management, experiment manage | Use DVC to manage data and training models; Add wandb for experiment management Mode deployemnt | Use streamlit to deploy your model from assgiment 2; You can run the model as a web service and show to your lab

-After going through the assignments, you should feel comfort/confident to build, debug and deploy your own models!
+After going through the assignments, you should feel comfort/confident to build, debug and deploy your own models! :clap::clap::clap:

 ## *Schedule*